 Dear Friends and Family,

-In 2018, 770,000 people died from AIDS-related illnesses worldwide.
-In the USA 675,000 have died since the beginning of HIV/AIDS.
-It is estimated there are currently 1.1 million Americans living with HIV/AIDS and over 150,000 do not know they have the disease.
-In San Francisco since the beginning of the epidemic approximately 20,000 people have died.
+In the USA 700,000 people have died since the beginning of HIV/AIDS.
+It is estimated there are currently 1.1 million Americans living with HIV/AIDS and over 150,000 do not know they are infected.
+In San Francisco since the beginning of the epidemic more than 20,000 people have died.

 I am honored to be the Co-Chair of the National AIDS Memorial Board of Directors.
 My involvement with this organization is deeply rewarding.
-For over a quarter century the National AIDS Memorial has helped to tell the story of AIDS to future generations ensuring we will NEVER again repeat the same mistakes.
-As a board member, a majority of the funds I raise through AIDS Walk this year will directly benefit the National AIDS Memorial, and the rest will benefit other worthy HIV/AIDS organizations.
+For over a quarter century the National AIDS Memorial has helped to tell the story of AIDS to future generations so we will not again have to repeat the same mistakes.
+Sadly, COVID-19 is revealing inadequacies in our ability to respond to a new pandemic.
+As a board member, the funds I raise through our virtual AIDS Walk this year will directly benefit the National AIDS Memorial, Grove, Quilt, Storytelling Projects and the Pedro Zamora Scholarships.
 Although a national memorial, the Memorial receives no government funding.
-AIDS Walk provides a simple way to raise much-needed funding for the Grove and other beneficiary organizations, while sending a signal of support in the ongoing fight against HIV/AIDS.
+AIDS Walk provides a way to raise much-needed funding for the Grove and other beneficiary organizations, while sending a signal of support in the ongoing fight against HIV/AIDS.

 If you would like to join me on the virtual AIDS Walk please let me know.
 Thanks again for your support!

 Board Co- Chair, National AIDS Memorial